sandangel/ngrx-utils-deprecated/README.md

 ![picture](assets/inference.gif)

+  * Another nice thing is you can use `action instanceof GetUser` type guard with class based action, which is a nice feature you won't have when using interface based action approach.

+### Reducer is __just work__
-* How about reducer?
-Do I have to type string manually in switch block?
+* Do I have to type string manually in switch block?
 Don't worry about it.
 Thanks to smart infer type of typescript and nice auto completion feature, we now can have auto complete action type without an enum or const.
   If you are using VSCode, add this config to your settings to show suggestions within string quote:

 ```json